MarcosEsparza/engineering-portfolio/README.md

 **Role:** Lab Team Member
 **Tools:** SR-30 Mini-Lab test stand, DAQ/LabVIEW, MATLAB, Excel

-- Analyzed sample data from an SR-30 turbojet engine operating at a representative high-power condition.
+- Processed SR-30 turbojet Mini-Lab data at a representative high-power condition using LabVIEW and Excel.
-- Used measured pressures and temperatures to compute density, velocity, and Mach number at the compressor inlet (station 1) and nozzle exit (station 5), confirming a high-speed but subsonic exhaust jet.
+- Computed density, velocity, and Mach number at the compressor inlet (station 1) and nozzle exit (station 5), confirming a high-speed but subsonic exhaust jet.
-- Estimated mass flow rate at the inlet and nozzle and checked approximate conservation of mass across the engine.
+- Estimated inlet and nozzle mass flow rates and checked approximate conservation of mass across the engine.
-- Built a 1-D control-volume momentum model to predict static thrust from the exhaust conditions and compared it to load-cell measurements (model underpredicted by ~14%).
+- Built a 1-D control-volume momentum model to predict static thrust and compared it to load-cell thrust measurements (prediction within ~15% of measured thrust).
-- Explained discrepancies in terms of probe placement, non-uniform exhaust flow, and neglected losses, and related results back to the ideal Brayton cycle vs. real engine behavior.
+- Discussed discrepancies in terms of probe placement, non-uniform exhaust flow, and real losses vs. the ideal Brayton-cycle assumptions.
 **Report:** [PDF](/engineering-portfolio/assets/img/Performance%20Analysis%20of%20a%20Turbojet%20Engine.pdf)

 <p align="center">